-Details on the background, experience and professional skills of each Director are set out on pages 19 to 21 of the Directors' Report.
+Details on the background, experience and professional skills of each Director are set out on page 5 of the Directors' Report.

 The Chair of the Board is an independent Director and the roles of Chair and Managing Director (Chief Executive Officer) are not exercised by the same individual.